Christopher Rungkat

 Christopher Benjamin Rungkat (born 14 January 1990) is an Indonesian tennis player.
-In 2008, he won the final stage of French Open 2008 Boys' Doubles Juniors category with Finnish tennis player Henri Kontinen.
+In 2008, he won the French Open 2008 Boys' Doubles Juniors title with Finnish player Henri Kontinen.
 He is the youngest ever Indonesian to be the All Indonesian Champion, and by the end of his junior career, he was awarded for Indonesian best promising athlete 2008.

-Rungkat also reached the final of the 2008 US Open boys' final with Henri Kontinen.
-Rungkat is the first Indonesian to reach US Open boys' final and to win the doubles title of the French Open.
+Rungkat also reached the final of the 2008 US Open boys' event with Henri Kontinen.
+Rungkat is the first Indonesian to reach the US Open boys' final and to win the doubles title at the French Open.

-In June 2010, he won the Tarakan Open International Men's Futures tournament, his first international tournament title since going pro.
-He won his maiden ATP Tour title in men's doubles, partnered with Swedish player André Göransson in February 2020, 13 years since going pro.
+In June 2010, he won the Tarakan Open International Men's Futures tournament, his first international tournament title since his professional debut in 2007.
+He won his maiden ATP Tour title in men's doubles, partnered with Swedish player André Göransson in February 2020, 13 years after turning professional.

 Personal life

 He is the grandson of Benny Rungkat, former chairman of the Indonesian Air Carriers Association.
 Christopher's father, Michael Alexander Fritz Rungkat, is of Manadonese descent and his mother, Elfia Mirlianti, is Minang descent.

 Christopher Rungkat partnered up with PocariID in 2007 for a project called Pocari Sweat Sport Science hoping to help Christopher maximize his performance.